sass/sass/accepted/module-system.md

 users are using Dart Sass (measured by npm downloads) before deprecating `@import`, and wait at least a year after that and likely more before removing it entirely.

+**March 2023**: As week of Mar 06 to Mar 12, the npm downloads of the sass and node-sass packages are 11,700,729 and 2,831,234 respectively, meaning we have reached 80.5% adoption rate for Dart Sass, which is above the target for making the deprecation `@import` current.